cjus/node-neo4j-presentation/presentation/teleprompt.md

 For example: when Amazon lists products also purchased in conjunction with a product you happen to be considering.

-# Accessing Neo4j from JavaScript
+# ^Accessing Neo4j ...
 -------------------------------------
-^ Neo4j has an HTTP restful API :that: makes it possible :for: remote clients to connect to it.
+Neo4j has an HTTP restful API :that: makes it possible :for: remote clients to connect to it.

 You can find a number of libraries on NPM which essentially act as wrappers for [Neo's restful endpoints].